wl-net/arcus-k8s/README.md

 ## Using a production certificate

 Once your network is setup, and you are able to access Arcus (and get a certificate warning from the untrusted LetsEncrypt Staging CA), then it's time to setup a production certificate.
-Currently, this is done by making changes to config/service/ui-service-ingress.yml:
+Currently, this is done by making changes to config/service/ui-service-ingress.yml, although you shouldn't edit this file directly:

-**Option 1: Automatically**

-Run `./useprodcert.sh`
+Run `./arcuscmd.sh useprodcert`

-**Option 2: Manually**:

-1. Search for the line `certmanager.k8s.io/cluster-issuer: "letsencrypt-staging"` and change "staging" to "production"
-2. Change secretName from nginx-staging-tls to nginx-production-tls

-Now apply the configuration (either re-run setup-local, or just `microk8s.kubectl apply -f config/service/ui-service-ingress.yml`) and wait a few minutes.
+This will apply the configuration - wait a few minutes.
 You should no longer see a certificate warning when navigating to the site.

 You can use `microk8s.kubectl -n cert-manager logs $(/snap/bin/microk8s.kubectl get pod -n cert-manager | grep cert-manager- | awk '{print $1}' | grep -v cainject | grep -v webhook) -f` to view the logs for cert-manager if you don't get a certificate.